e-desouza/multi-arch-devops/README.md

 - OpenShift Jenkins Pipeline
 - OpenShift Login

-> **Note:** While using Jenkins plugins will make this _much_ easier, we will do _**devops the hard way**_ as a learning exercise in this lab.
+> **Note:** While using Jenkins plugins will make this _much_ easier, we will do _**deployments the hard way**_ as a learning exercise in this lab.
 We will just be using Jenkins as a glorified remote bash scripts runner, so every step is clear.

 Other tools such as Tekton, JenkinsX, Razee etc make this much easier as they were built for kubernetes CI/CD.
 Cloud providers offer their own build tooling and now even GitHub offers native CI/CD with GitHub Actions.
+You will most likely use these other tools in production environments.

 #### Nodes